sh13y/Filmxy-Direct-Link-Extractor/README.md

 5. Select the extension directory

 ## Usage

+So easy, you can do it with one hand while eating popcorn with the other! 🍿

 1. Click the extension icon in your Chrome toolbar
 2. Enter an IMDb code (e.g., tt1234567)